U.S. flag

 Continuing Education Activity

 The term "medical error" encompasses diverse events that vary in magnitude and can potentially harm the patient.
 According to the 2019 World Health Organization (WHO) Patient Safety Factsheet, adverse events due to unsafe patient care are among the top 10 causes of death and disability worldwide.
-However, it is essential to understand that healthcare delivery involves multiple variables in a dynamic environment, with many critical decisions made quickly.
-As such, the healthcare system cannot implement rigid protocols used by other high-risk industries, such as aviation.
+However, understanding that healthcare delivery involves multiple variables in a dynamic environment with many critical decisions made quickly is essential to finding the underlying causes of adverse events.
 Reducing medical errors requires a multifaceted approach at various levels of healthcare.
 In the event of a sentinel occurrence or adverse patient outcomes, a thorough evaluation is warranted to prevent such events.
-Root cause analyses provide a method of evaluation for these situations so that a system-based intervention can be implemented rather than blaming individual providers.
-This activity reviews the root cause analysis process in medical error prevention.
-The course highlights the interprofessional team's role in performing this analysis to prevent medical errors and improve clinical outcomes.
+Root cause analysis provides a method of assessment for these situations so that a system-based intervention can be implemented rather than blaming individual clinicians.
+Upon completing this activity, healthcare professionals will gain a comprehensive understanding that root cause analysis (RCA) is a mandated process for healthcare institutions to mitigate future errors and promote patient safety.
+By acquiring proficiency in RCA application and methodology, healthcare professionals can effectively drive changes and improvements within the healthcare setting, resulting in enhanced patient care and a reduction in medical errors.
+The course also highlights the interprofessional team's role in performing this analysis to prevent medical errors and improve clinical outcomes.

 Objectives:

-• Demonstrate effective root cause analysis of a sentinel event and implement strategies for its prevention.
+• Implement effective root cause analysis of a sentinel event and strategies for prevention.

 • Apply root cause analysis reporting standards in accordance with the Joint Commission requirements.